NodeifyWorld/Peakah-Nodeify/README.md

 - `ERC721Authority`: Manages minting and transfer permissions for the MyERC721 contract.
 It has a whitelist for the AuctionHouse contract and another whitelist for regular users.
 Minting can be enabled/disabled for regular users.
 - `AuctionHouse`: A contract that allows users to create auctions for their ERC721 tokens.
 The auction starts automatically, and a new auction begins once the previous auction ends and a new token is received.
 The highest bidder can claim the token at the end of the auction.

+## Auction Process

+Each of the functions forceEndAuction & createAuction should be called according to the following schedule:

+forceEndAuction: This function should be called once per auction cycle to finalize the auction after the 24-hour holding period.
+It should be called after the endTime of the ongoing auction has been reached (i.e., 24 hours after the auction started).

+createAuction: This function should be called once per auction cycle to start a new auction.
+It should be called right after successfully executing the forceEndAuction function for the previous auction.

+To ensure smooth transitions between auctions, the off-chain service should call these functions in sequence.
+For example, if you're using a server with a backend service, you can schedule a daily job that does the following:

+Call the forceEndAuction function for the ongoing auction after the 24-hour holding period has ended.
+Check if the forceEndAuction transaction was successful.
+Call the createAuction function to start a new auction immediately after the previous auction has been finalized.
+By following this schedule, your system will maintain a daily auction cycle where each auction has a 24-hour holding period, with bidding allowed only during the first 18 hours.

 ## License

 This project is licensed under the MIT License.